-Ayvalık is an attractive, work-a-day fishing town with a secret.
+Ayvalık is an attractive, work-a-day port with a secret.
 Distinctively free of the tourist hustle, the palm-tree-lined waterfront and smattering of fish restaurants are much like elsewhere on the Aegean, but wander a few streets back to find an old Greek village in spirited abandon.
-Cars are squeezed out of the narrow, cobblestone lanes by horses, carts and market-faring locals.
-Colourful, shuttered doors conceal all-day cafes and craft stores, time lapses in the afternoon sun and visitors slow down and join in the languid atmosphere.
+Cars are squeezed out of the narrow, cobblestone lanes by horse-drawn carts and locals headed for the market.
+Colourful, shuttered doors conceal all-day cafes and craft stores, time lapses in the afternoon sun.

-Olive-oil production is the traditional business around here, and is still thriving, with lots of shops selling the end product.
-The broken chimney next to Tansaş supermarket in the town centre belongs to a now-abandoned olive-oil factory.
-Ayvalık is also well known as a gateway to local islands, including Alibey, just offshore, and Lesvos, Greece.
+Aegean olive-oil production is centred around Ayvalık, and there are lots of shops selling the end product.
+The broken chimney in the town centre belonged to a now-abandoned olive-oil factory; there are ongoing plans to turn it into a local museum.
+Ayvalık is also the springboard to the island of Lesvos in Greece.